-Ninna-ji Temple is a temple with a long and distinguished history that was founded by the 59th emperor of Japan, Emperor Uda, in AD 888.
+Ninna-ji Temple is has a long and distinguished history.
+The temple was founded by the 59th emperor of Japan, Emperor Uda, in AD 888.
 From this time until the late Edo period in 1867, for almost 1000 years, members of the Imperial Family served at the temple.
-The temple has always been loved for its Omuro Sakura, which are the latest blooming cherry trees in Kyoto, and the temple is also famous for the many tourists who visit the temple every spring.
+The temple has always been loved for its Omuro Sakura, which are the latest blooming cherry trees in Kyoto.

-When visiting Ninna-ji Temple, this huge 18.7m tall Niomon Gate welcomes you to the temple.
+When visiting Ninna-ji Temple, this huge 18.7-meter tall Niomon Gate is the first thing that you see as you approach it.
 This gate is one of the big three gates in Kyoto besides the ones at Chion-in and Nanzen-ji temples.
-The gate is a designated Important Cultural Property of Japan, and the appearance of the gate made purely using the Japanese wayo style tells you about the importance of Ninna-ji Temple.
+The gate is a designated Important Cultural Property of Japan, and the appearance of the gate made in the pure Japanese wayo style tells you about the importance of Ninna-ji Temple.

-The entrance to the temple complex is this Honbo Omotemon Gate on the left side from the Niomon Gate.
+The entrance to the Goten Temple Complex is this Honbo Omotemon Gate on the left side from the Niomon Gate.
 To enter the complex you need to first buy an entrance ticket at the ticket counter in front of the gate.

 *The handrails and sliding doors at the Goten Temple Complex are very old so they may break down if you sit or lean on them.
 Please be careful when walking inside these historic buildings.